-After determining that the project and the applicant qualify for the AEIBL and have filed an SBA Economic Injury Loan application to the satisfaction of staff EDD (which may include assistance from the City's outside Program Consultant) will prepare a AEIBL Package for the LRC with all of the supportive documentation.
+After determining that the project and the applicant qualify for the AEIBL and have filed a Federal Disaster Assistance Program application to the satisfaction of staff, EDD (which may include assistance from the City's outside Program Consultant) will prepare a AEIBL Package for the LRC with all of the supportive documentation.
 The LRC shall either approve or disapprove the loan application.
-If approved and, when applicable, following City Council approval, the loan package shall be filed for HUD review.
+If approved and, when applicable, following City Council approval, loans shall be documented and reported to the HUD San Antonio field office in accordance with field office requirements.